alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ### Distance vs. Similarity

-Elasticsearch requires non-negative relevance scores, with higher scores indicating higher relevance.
+Elasticsearch requires non-negative scores, with higher scores indicating higher relevance.

 Elastiknn supports five vector similarity functions (L1, L2, Cosine, Jaccard, and Hamming).
 Three of these are problematic with respect to this scoring requirement.